vicentebolea/zfp/docs/source/execution.rst

     }

 before calling :c:func:`zfp_compress`.
 Replacing :code:`zfp_exec_omp`
 with :code:`zfp_exec_cuda` enables CUDA execution.
-If OpenMP or CUDA is disabled or not supported, then the return value of functions setting these execution policies and parameters will indicate failure.
+Similarly, :code:`zfp_exec_hip` enables HIP execution.
+If the corresponding execution policy is disabled or not supported, then the return value of functions setting these policies and parameters will indicate failure.
 Execution parameters are optional and may be set using the functions discussed above.

 The source code for the |zfpcmd| command-line tool includes further examples